tatfranch/tatfranch/README.md

 <!-- Presentation -->

 <p align="justify"> My name is Tatiana Pagà Franch, I'm a Full Stack Developer from Spain and currently based in Malmö (Sweden).
 My passion is to make beautiful and functional websites with great and optimal performance.
-One of my dreams is to be able to combine my developer skills with Blockchain Technologies.</p>
+Amongst my main endeavours you will find me combining my Developer skills with Blockchain and Cryptocurrency.</p>

 <hr />